subquery/documentation/docs/references/references.md

 The query service has a limit of 100 entities for unbounded graphql queries.
 The unsafe flag removes this limit which may cause performance issues on the query service.
 It is recommended instead that queries are [paginated](https://graphql.org/learn/pagination/).

+This flag can also be used to enable certain aggregation functions including sum, max, avg and [others](https://github.com/graphile/pg-aggregates#aggregates).

+These are disabled by default due to the entity limit.

-Note that the `--unsafe` command will prevent your project from being run in the SubQuery Network, and you must contact support if you want this command to be run with your project in SubQuery's managed service (https://project.subquery.network).
+Note that the `--unsafe` command will prevent your project from being run in the SubQuery Network, and you must contact support if you want this command to be run with your project in SubQuery's managed service [network](https://project.subquery.network).

 ### --port